British Fencing: Activities of British Fencing

 BF is responsible for all international fencing conducted while representing Great Britain.
 They control the selection criteria for all relevant competitions.
 They are responsible for any attendance by fencers at official FIE competitions, including the World Championships and World Cup competitions, and also at the Olympics under the IOC.

 BF is also responsible for all national domestic events.
 It runs the British Fencing Championships in a variety of age categories and at all three weapons of fencing (foil, épée and sabre).
 BF licenses member clubs and competition organisers to run fencing competitions some of which earn participants ranking points.
 These points are used by the BFA to create national rankings at senior, junior (U20) and cadet (U17) level.

 BF is responsible for ensuring that the sport has a robust governance structure, appropriately insured, and that those operating within the sport are appropriately qualified.
 It sets out the safety standards, rules and guidelines under which the sport operates, runs coaching schemes, and other activities relating to the promotion of fencing in the United Kingdom.
 In addition it runs a talent programme (funded by Sport England) to support young fencers (14-23) demonstrating motivation and capability to represent Great Britain.
 BF publishes a magazine, The Sword and collects membership fees on behalf of all the Home Country Associations - 40% of membership fees collected is passed to these associations.

 Sponsorship

-In December 2015, a five-year sponsorship deal worth £1million with Beazley Group, the specialist Lloyd's insurer came to an end.
+In December 2015, a five-year sponsorship deal worth £1million with Beazley, the specialist Lloyd's insurer came to an end.
 During that time the investment from Beazley helped fund Great Britain teams (including Paralympic hopefuls), The National Academy, programs for increased grassroots participation to the sport, British Fencing run events, including World Cup events as well as marketing and promotion of the sport.

 BF is currently sponsored by Wilkinson Sword.